Search for dark-photon dark matter in the SuperMAG geomagnetic field dataset: Candidates, validation, and rejection

 For the analysis of each division of the data ${j=1,\ldots,8}$ (with ${j=1,\ldots,4}$ being the temporal splits and ${j=5,\ldots,8}$ being the geographical splits), this re-analysis procedure yields the quantities $z_{ik,j}$ and $s_{ik,j}$; these have the same definitions as the $z_{ik}$ and $s_{ik}$ in \secref{analysisDetails}, with the exception that they are evaluated only on the $j$-th subdivision of the data.
 For a kinetic mixing parameter of size $\varepsilon$, \eqref{likelihood} indicates that the relevant test statistic to compute on the data in each subdivision $j$ is the following $\chi^2$ statistic:

-Given a fixed value of $\varepsilon$, it is easy to compute the $p$-value for this test statistic: it is simply found from the CDF of the $\chi^2$ distribution as \footnote{ In contrast to the definition of $p_0$ at \eqref{pvalueCandidate}, we define $p_j(\varepsilon)$ without the `$1-$'; in light of the usage of $p_j(\varepsilon)$ at \eqref[s]{pjWeighted} and (\ref{eq:Qfull}), a definition of $p_j(\varepsilon)$ with the same `$1-'$ as in \eqref{pvalueCandidate} would be equivalent. }
+Given a fixed value of $\varepsilon$, it is easy to compute the $p$-value for this test statistic: it is simply found from the CDF of the $\chi^2$ distribution as \footnote{ In contrast to the definition of $p_0$ in \eqref{pvalueCandidate}, we define $p_j(\varepsilon)$ without the `$1-$'; in light of the usage of $p_j(\varepsilon)$ in \eqref[s]{pjWeighted} and (\ref{eq:Qfull}), a definition of $p_j(\varepsilon)$ with the same `$1-'$ as in \eqref{pvalueCandidate} would be equivalent. }

 where $F_{\chi^2(6K_j)}$ is again the CDF for a $\chi^2$ distribution with $6K_j$ degrees of freedom [see below \eqref{pvalueCandidate}]; we have once again made no correction for parameter estimation to the na\"ive number of degrees of freedom.